paypal/paypal-android/docs/Card/integration.md

 cardClient.approveOrder(cardRequest) { result ->
     when (result) {
         is CardResult.Success -> {
-            // capture/authorize the order (see step 6)
+            // order was successfully approved with the card and is ready to be captured/authorized (see step 6) }
-        }
         is CardResult.Error -> {
             // handle the error by accessing `result.error`